CallanMcNulty/hair-salon/README.md

 ## Setup/Installation Requirements

 * Clone repository from GitHub
+* To import the database:
+  * Open SSMS
+  * Select File>Open>File and select hair_salon.sql in the cloned directory
+  * Add the following lines to the top of the script
+    * CREATE DATABASE hair_salon
+    * GO
+  * Click Save then Execute
 * To start the server:
   * Open terminal and navigate to cloned directory
   * Enter the command: dnu restore